nirantak/hue-api/docs/cli.md

 **Commands**:

-* `discover`: Discover Hue Bridges available in this local...
+* `discover`: Discover online Bridges in the local network
-* `get`: Get the config of a Hue Bridge
+* `get`: Get the config of a Bridge
 * `info`: List all the information about a Hue Bridge

 ### `hue bridge discover`

-Discover Hue Bridges available in this local network
+Discover online Bridges in the local network

 **Usage**: